jdtonkin/jdtonkin.github.io/_posts/2015-06-02-combining-muliple-ggplots.md

 remove the header if there is one and add it as title above -->

-This was copied from my previous page to get an idea of formatting the Rmarkdown html output to fit here.
+**Note:** This was copied from my previous page to get an idea of formatting the Rmarkdown html output to fit here.

 <div>